Cut The Budget

 Remember 1st step is just writing down what you already spend, we don’t need to worry about the cutting bit just yet.

-I’ve developed a spreadsheet that you might want to use especially for the exercise: SEE HERE
+I’ve developed a spreadsheet that you might want to use especially for cutting spend from your budget

 After food move onto household bills, insurances, credit card bills, etc……